matheusnd/python-data-sanity/README.md

 - **output_column_name**: name of the column that will store the validation result
 - **args**: arguments of the validation function
 - **function**: function responsible for execute the data validation

+To create new validation you can create a new validation function or reuse a existing function in a new column.